sf105/sttp-book/index.md

 ## Adopting this book

-Feel free to adopt these lecture notes in your software testing course.
+Feel free to adopt this book in your software testing course.
 We should release our accompanying lectures slides soon.
 If you adopt this book, please let us know; the more universities adopt it, the more reasons we have to keep updating it!